fabianhofmann03/DFPlayerCore/README.md

 # dfplayer
 ## Overview
-This library is for the dfrobot mp3 player
+This library is for the dfrobot mp3 player.
+[Datasheet used](http://www.robotsforfun.com/datasheets/DFPlayer.pdf)

 # Use